shubhammaji1/shubhammaji1/README.md

 I am a **Full-Stack Developer** and **Graduate Engineer** with a passion for building scalable web applications and immersive digital experiences.
 I thrive at the intersection of clean code and high-performance user interfaces.

-- 🛠️ Currently focused on high-performance dashboards and AI-integrated web apps.
+- 🛠️ Currently focused on high-performance dashboards,AI-integrated web apps and DOMO.
 - 🎓 Graduate Engineer with 1+ year of professional experience (Internship + Full-time).
 - 🎨 Interested in 3D development (Three.js), photography, and creative UI/UX.
 - 🚀 Always building responsive, mobile-first solutions.